Representing Disability in English and Greek Legal Discourse

 The study examined instances of Greece’s transition from the ideology of the medical model towards the social one, in the discursive treatment of disability and highlighted some pragmatic features of the language that may be affecting the transition to the social model.

-There seem to be two competing forces in the Greek context, which affect rendition of disability terms in legal documents in Greek: the directness tendency of the Greek society to employ positive politeness strategies which may favour the use of the term ‘ανάπηρος’ (disabled), following the English version, vs. the concern for the offensiveness of the term ‘ανάπηρος’ (disabled), in a society which tends to favour interpersonal proximity in interaction.
+There seem to be two competing forces in the Greek context, which affect rendition of disability terms in legal documents in Greek: the directness tendency of Greek communities of practice to employ positive politeness strategies which may favour the use of the term ‘ανάπηρος’ (disabled), following the English version, vs. the concern for the offensiveness of the term ‘ανάπηρος’ (disabled), in a society which tends to favour interpersonal proximity in interaction.

 Despite communication with respondents, the legal discourse, which the present study examined, manifests a top-down approach, namely, discourse produced by an institutional authority (e.g., the state) for the disabled, in regulating disability issues for citizens.
 A bottom-up approach would involve how disabled people may prefer to represent themselves or how society members represent them in discourse cross-culturally, which is a highly interesting open research problem.